DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 The function has a return statement which returns a value after execution which can be used inside main.
 If the return type of a function is void, then it is not necessary for a function to have a return statement.

-The function prototype is a statement at the start of the code which defines all the attributes related to the function (same as the f)
+The function prototype is a statement at the start of the code which defines all the attributes related to the function (same as the first line when creating a function).

 ---
 Read also -